First of all, I am glad you do your research, especially when it comes to RewardsFeed.

 No one can start making hundreds of dollars per day using some automated system.

-I was fortunate to find one particular educational platform where I have learned an evergreen method (how to rank well in Google and other search engines).
+I was fortunate to find one particular educational platform where I learned an evergreen method (how to rank well in Google and other search engines).

 What is RewardsFeed?